nehaljwani/team.exiv2.org/book/IMaEA.md

 ### 12.1) C++ Code

 Exiv2 is written in C++.
 Prior to v0.28, the code is written for C++ 1998 and makes considerable use of STL containers such as vector, map, set, string and many others.
-The code started life as a 32-bit library on Unix and today builds well for 32 and 64 bit systems running Linux, Unix, MacOS-X and Windows (Cygwin, MinGW, and Visual Studio).
+The code started life as a 32-bit library on Unix and today builds well for 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and Visual Studio).
 The Exiv2 project has never supported Mobile Platforms or Embedded Systems, however it should be possible to build for other platforms with a modest effort.

 The code has taken a great deal of inspiration from the book [Design Patters: Elements of Reusable Object=Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/).